Systems & Processes in Instructional System Design

 Note: We often think of technology as computers, electronics, etc., but it is much more.
 The Merriam-Webster dictionary defines technology as the practical application of knowledge, especially in a particular area.
 It includes the usage and knowledge of tools, techniques, crafts, processes, and methods of organization.

-An example of a system might be a production team (people) who transform electronic components (materials) into computers by working on an production line (technology), and completing each production run within a given deadline (time).
-The final products (output) are then used in the organization to sell to its customers.
-Someone developed this system by:
+An example of the inputs of a system is a production team (people) who transform electronic components (materials) into computers by working (process) on an production line (technology) and completes each production run within a given deadline (time).

-- Input: Something must be going into the system, otherwise, it is a mysterious sphere where products or services mystically radiate from it.
+- Input: Something must go into the system, otherwise, it is a mysterious sphere where products or services mystically radiate from it.
 The basic inputs of a system are material, people, technology, and time.
-Training is mostly concerned where people and technology meet.

 - Process: Some type of work must be accomplished in the system.
-This work is the technology performed that changes the material input into the systems output.
-Look for the means to help workers master and apply the unique technology governing their tasks.
+This work is the technology performed that changes the material input into the system's output.

 - People: The instructional designers, SMEs, trainers, learners, etc.

-- Material: The content used to help the learners become better performers.
+- Material: The content produced, such as lesson plans, slides, activities, and learning aids that help the learners to become better performers.

-- Technology: The learning methodologies, media, etc. It also includes the technology that the learners are trying to master.
+- Technology: The learning methodologies, strategy, and media that enable the designers to produce customized content.
+It also includes the technology that the learners are trying to master.

-- Time: The time invested in creating the learning platform and the time used to train the learners.
+- Time: The time invested in creating the learning platform and the time used helping people to learn a new skill.

-- Input: The instructional designers, SMEs, trainers, learners, content, learning methodologies, media, etc.
+- Input: The instructional designers, SMEs, trainers, learners, content, learning methodologies, media, strategies, etc.

 A process is a planned series of actions within a system that advances material or procedures from one stage of completion to the next.
 A system generally has several processes in it.
-Like a system, it also has an input and an output.
-In the system example given above, a couple of example processes within the computer production system might be:
+A process is like a mini-system in that there are inputs and functions.
+The main difference is that a system produces a complete product or service, while a function produces or supports part of the product or service.
+A couple of example processes are:

-- The circuit-board assembly team (people) who solders electronic parts (materials) onto circuit boards by working on a specialized production line (technology), and completing each production run within a given deadline (time).
-The final products (output) are then used by other members of the production team in the assembly of a computer.
+- The circuit board assembly worker (people) who solders electronic parts (materials) onto circuit boards by working on a specialized production line (technology), and completing a circuit board within a given deadline (time).
+The final product (output) is then used by other members of the production team in the assembly of a computer.

-Being able to break an organization into systems and process will help you in your learning development.
+Being able to break an organization into systems and process will help you with your instructional design skills.
 By identify a process within a system, you will be able to concentrate on a small chunk of a very large piece.
-For example, when you are analyzing a job, you break it into duties, tasks, and steps to make your task more manageable.
+For example, when you are analyzing a job, you break it into duties, tasks, and steps to make your work more manageable.